-The group's suppliers generally include architects, consultants, contractors, material suppliers and designers.
+Suppliers of the group generally include architects, consultants, contractors, material suppliers and designers.
 The group has a holistic approach on supplier selection and assessment, considering their credits, reputations, product and service quality, while paying due consideration to their environmental and social performance before listing them on the group's eligible suppliers list.